 5. Nature escape near Blue Mountain

-Best for: an off-the-grid experience in a unique Airbnb
+Best for: an off-the-grid experience in a unique B&B

 Blue Mountain is a lively town popular with tourists for weekend getaways, skiing and bachelor/bachelorette parties.
 But once you drive outside of the resort town, it quickly turns into the scenic countryside with remote villages offering quirky off-the-grid experiences.
-We list the most unique Airbnbs near Blue Mountain from glamping in a retro Airstream to a cozying up in a tiny home.
+We list our top 3 unique B&Bs near Blue Mountain, from glamping in a geodesic dome to a cozying up in a 1840s pioneer cabin.

 - Distance from Toronto: 2 hrs - 2.5 hrs depending on traffic